 Here are a few ideas on how to get started.

 Attend events for your niche.

 Conferences, meetups, or digital events are an excellent way to meet like-minded people who might be interested in your work.

 Speak to other creators.

 The creator economy is unique in that it tends to grow more through cooperation than competition.
-It's useful to build a support network with likeminded people (check out our creator community), and in some cases this can lead to collaborations, co-marketing, or podcast interviews.
+It's useful to build a support network with like-minded people, which can lead to collaborations, co-marketing, or podcast interviews.